Spending a weekend in St Petersburg? If you are visiting St Pete for the first time you can expect it to charm you the longer you hang around.

 Day one will be all about eating, shopping, and seeing the murals while walking to the best viewpoints in downtown St Pete, before spending the night immersed in either a tiki cruise, a live show, bar hopping, or dancing at the club.
 I’ve laid out this itinerary to simulate what my ideal Saturday and Sunday would look like but if you are going to visit during the week note some events or hours may differ!

-Begin Your 2 Days in St Petersburg With Coffee at Crislip Cafe
+Begin your 2 days in St Petersburg with coffee at Crislip Cafe

 If you’re a coffee lover like me you’ll agree that there would be no better way to kickstart a weekend in St Petersburg than by enjoying the local coffee.

-I love their coffee so much, their menu has so many unique flavor options on top of offering breakfast, sandwiches, and locally made baked goods – grab a quick bite before doing a few activites before brunch.
+I love their coffee so much, their menu has so many unique flavor options on top of offering breakfast, sandwiches, and locally made baked goods – grab a quick bite before doing a few activities before brunch.
 The whimsical decor in the space just adds to the uniqueness of this coffee shop.

 When finished pop back over to the gift shop for some locally made souvenirs or gifts to take back to friends and family.
 If you’re sensitive with time then the Crislip Cafe is a great two-in-one stop.